Table of Contents[Hide][Show]

 - If you’re using glycerin, mix all the ingredients and store them in the fridge—this mixture stores for up to one month or more.

-DIY Anti-Aging Vitamin C Serum (1)
+DIY Anti-Aging Vitamin C Serum (Option 1)

 Ingredients